 3. Consider dental sealants:

 Dental sealants provide a protecting coating to the surface of back teeth.
 The resin material acts as a barrier to plaque and acids, which can cause tooth decay.
 The biting surface of back teeth is probably one of the most susceptible areas for cavities thanks to the grooves, pits and fissures which exist.
 It is tough to clean these areas, especially when the grooves are deeper.

 Water is the best drink around for good oral health, but if soda is something you simply can’t give up, consider drinking it with a straw.
 This can help minimize the sugary and acidic soda damaging teeth, handiest when the straw does not come into contact with the teeth.
 Take into account that while diet soda has less sugar than the regular kind, it contains a lot of acids, which might cause tooth decay.

 5. Have regular dental cleanings:

-Visiting your dentist for regular teeth cleanings and oral exams is a very important part of maintaining good dental health.
-Professional teeth cleanings help to eliminate plaque increase.
+Visiting your dentist for regular teeth cleanings and oral exams are a very important part of maintaining good dental health.
+Professional teeth cleanings help to eliminate plaque increases.
 A dentist can help spot problems early when they are simpler and less expensive to treat.
-Most also practice preventive care, to help stop problems before they even happen.
-Your dentist can counsel you the best cleaning techniques to improve your oral hygiene routines.
+Most dentists also practice preventive care, to help stop problems before they even happen.
+Your dentist can counsel you on the best cleaning techniques to improve your oral hygiene routines.

 6. Eat more crunchy veggies and fruit: